Model factory and dwelling, The Rocks: Heritage listing

-As at 30 March 2011, the NSW Housing Board Building and site are of State heritage significance for their historical and scientific cultural values.
-The site and building are also of State heritage significance for their contribution to The Rocks area which is of State Heritage significance in its own right.

 The Model Factory and Workers Dwelling at 120 Gloucester Street, The Rocks and site is of State heritage significance for its historical, aesthetic and scientific cultural values.
 The site and building are also of State heritage significance for their contribution to The Rocks area which is of State Heritage significance in its own right.
 The building and site demonstrate the attempt by the State Government to regularise, and plan in an orderly manner, the layout of streets and buildings in The Rocks following the early twentieth-century resumption, re-subdivision and building renewal of The Rocks undertaken under the guidance of the NSW Government Architect Walter Liberty Vernon.
 It is one of the buildings constructed during the first stage of the urban renewal, constructed prior to World War I. Two of the Government Architects Branch's most prominent architects, George McRae and Edward Drew, were involved with this design.

 The building demonstrates a novel, rare design of a model factory and dwelling designed by the State Government to improve the living standards and health of the working population.
 The model factory and the adjacent park predates the surviving garden factories in Australia which were modelled, in turn, on Port Sunlight and Bourneville in England and is unusual in that it was constructed amidst an existing urban area.
 This design shows the NSW Government Architect's long-standing interest in workers' housing and the improvement of the urban environment.
 The scale, form, use of materials and detailing of the building makes a positive contribution to the intact 19th and early 20th century streetscapes of the Gloucester, Harrington, and Essex Street precinct.

 120 Gloucester Street, The Rocks has a high level of aesthetic significance as an early example of a Federation Free Style factory.
-Designed by the NSW Government Architects Branch who pioneered the Free Style in NSW and erected in 1910-1911 the building reflects architectural trends in London.
+Designed by the NSW Government Architect's Branch, who pioneered the Free Style in NSW, and erected in 1910–1911 the building reflects architectural trends in London.
 The purity of detailing is strongly exemplified by the integration of face brick and roughcast, and the strongly curved parapet walls, employing a palette of materials widely used in model workers' housing in England and in Australia.